bluerobotics/bluerobotics.github.io/thrusters/index.md

 - - Changing the Propeller: changing-the-propeller
 - - Mounting Options: mounting-options
 - - Electrical Connections: electrical-connections
+- - How to Cut and Strip the Cable: how-to-cut-and-strip-the-cable
 - Operation: operation
 - - Clicking Noise: clicking-noise
 - Care and Maintenance: care-and-maintenance